The Librarian,

 Pictory made a deliberate choice — build the fastest content conversion engine for creators who already have content and need a video distribution layer.

 Everything in the product reflects that choice.
 The text-to-scene assembly.
 The stock footage retrieval system.
-The webinar editing workflow.
+The transcript-based webinar editor.
+The AI Studio and avatars that extend the platform without abandoning its core identity.
 The social-optimised export presets.
-The speed above everything else.
+Speed above everything else.

-It is not trying to generate creative video.
+It is not trying to generate creative video from nothing.
 It is not trying to build brand identity.
-It is not trying to compete with HeyGen on avatar realism or InVideo AI on generative depth.
+It is not competing with HeyGen on avatar realism or InVideo AI on generative depth.
 It is trying to do one thing better than any other tool in its class — take what you have already created and get it into video format as fast as possible.

 Pictory is the Librarian, not the Director.
 It does not invent.
 It retrieves, organises, and delivers.